biancso/Mevius-IO/README.md

--# Mevius
+ # Mevius
--Effective and easy Socket server&amp;client api for java
+ Effective and easy Socket server&amp;client api for java

  # MeviusPacket
  We use our own Object-Oriented-Packet, It will helps you to control your packets more easily.